MRCIEU/DEEP_mqtls/README.md

 how to solve the pipeline environment, e.g. R, python yaml files or docker; decided by Haotian Hase from python 2 to python 3?

+In pan-UKB ([medRxiv paper](https://doi.org/10.1101/2024.03.13.24303864)), they compared two different methods, including meta-analyzing genetic ancestry group and mega-analyzing all individuals.
+They concluded that using the meta-analyzing method results in less evidence of cryptic stratification, reducing false positives and improving the robustness of associations.

 ## README unchanged part